All Episodes

 And basically, you know, call it the stupidity American voter or whatever.

-But basically, that was really, really critical to get anything to pass.
+But basically, that was really, really critical to getting the thing to pass.

 Look, I wish Mark was right.

-We can make it all transparent, but I'd rather have this law than not.
+We could make it all transparent, but I'd rather have this law than not.

 So it's kind of like his reporter story.